Debugging and testing

 dump()

-and other common debugging functions in relevant places of the code. - Run Jest tests, which would call target functions and send messages to target receivers.
+and other common debugging functions in relevant places within the code. - Run Jest tests, which will call the target functions and send messages to the target receivers.

 Assuming you’ve created a new counter contract project, let’s see how it works in practice.